Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/_OUDS.md

 *Orange Unified Design System* has been implemented in a code library exposed as a _Swift Package_ that provides:

 - a SwiftUI code library
-- a shocase application that can be launched to show the guidelines, components and modules
+- a showcase application that can be launched to show the guidelines, components and modules

-This demo app also shows how to use the lib or style existing components.
+This demo app also shows how to use the library or to style existing components.
 Using these resources will allow you to create Orange branded applications faster and will inherit all the work that was done to make sure that all presented codes are fully tested regarding the brand, the ecodesign, the open source and the accessibility compliances.

 *Orange Unified Design System* framework supports iOS 15 and later.